ghi-electronics/Documentation/hardware/netmf/upgrade.md

 ## G400S to SITCore

-Unfortunately, we do not offer a SITCore drop in replacement for the G400S.
+Unfortunately, there is no drop-in replacement for the G400S.
 The recommended replacement is the SCM20260E, which has considerably more horsepower and available resources.
-As nearly all new designs will require some form of IoT connectivity, the SCM20260E provides much greater value for new designs or redesigns of older products.

 ## G400D to SITCore